alexmking1/nasa_imagery_react_app/README.md

 # About The Project
 This web application displays a real image of an object in space (such as a planet, galaxy, nebula etc) and uses meta data to calculate interesting metrics about that object relative to earth (such as how far away the object is from Earth and how much larger/smaller the object is compared to Earth).
 Certain metrics for certain objects may not currently be known (such as temperature comparisons with a black hole) and the app is able to adjust accordingly, so only 'factual' information ends up being displayed to the user.

-### Note
-This is not the completed project.
+* **NOTE:** This is *not* the completed project.
 It's a previous iteration I managed to recover.
 The completed project is on my GitHub Enterprise account.
 Due to the University of Minnesota's recent change to end lifetime alumni support, I no longer have access to what was my primary GitHub account (more details on my [homepage](https://github.com/alexmking1)).
 While this unfinished version of the project still functions, it lacks the Node.js/Express functionality that was added later and will serve as a placeholder until I regain access to my Enterprise account.

 ### Screenshots
 [![Product Name Screen Shot][product-screenshot]](https://example.com)